-There are a few challenges to employee empowerment in the digital world like the need to effectively manage, educate and empower their employees as they work through transformation and become accustomed to the changing workplace and business panorama.
+There are a few challenges to employee empowerment in the digital world, like the need to effectively manage, educate, and empower their employees as they work through transformation and become accustomed to the changing workplace and business panorama.

-Employee Empowerment is very crucial.
+Activities to empower employees in digital world are very crucial.
 Not only does it help with recruitment and retention of employees, but also builds a team of better, more efficient, and productive workers.

 The evolving business panorama and the addition of advanced digital tools are creating a strong appetite for new skills in order to empower both employees and businesses alike.